 What to Know Before You Start Writing

 Application forms are posted with each funding opportunity announcement.
 Form-by-form, field-by-field instructions for completing your application may be found on the How to Apply - Application Guide page under the blue header for Form Instructions.
 Use these instructions in conjunction with the guidance in the funding opportunity announcement (including the Related Notices section of the announcement) to develop your application.
+If instructions in the application guide and funding opportunity conflict, the opportunity wins.
+If instructions in either the application guide or opportunity conflict with an NIH Guide notice (including a Notice of Special Interest), the notice wins.

 Careful preparation and an understanding of how your application will be reviewed can help you build a solid application.
 During NIH’s peer review process, we convene a panel of non-Federal scientists to review your application.
 Although a number of factors contribute to whether your application will be funded, we place great emphasis on the review of scientific merit.
 The following sections describe the criteria reviewers employ to evaluate applications.
 Read them carefully for helpful hints on the information and content you should include in the application to garner a favorable evaluation.